Centro Andino: History

-The Andino Mall is located on the old school grounds of the Alemán Andino High School, hence the name of the complex.
-The site was developed by Pedro Gómez y Cia construction firm and was overseen by architect Piedad Gómez.
+The Andino Mall is built on the old school grounds of the "Colegio Andino - Deutsche Schule" (German high school), hence the name of the complex.
+The site was developed by the Pedro Gómez y Cia construction firm and supervised by architect Piedad Gómez.

-The planning took ten years, and its construction began in 1992.
+The design took ten years, and construction began in 1992.
 It was completed in 1993, along with a business center annex.

 Other projects have been developed in the surrounding area, including the El Retiro and Atlantis shopping malls.
-Jointly, these sites have transformed the feel of the area from a primarily residential and housing neighborhood to a distinctly commercial and urban space, including buildings up to 10 stories tall.
+Together, the sites have transformed the area from a primarily residential and housing neighborhood to a commercial and urban space, including buildings up to 10 stories tall.

 Renovations

-In 2005, a food court was constructed that included the largest structural dome in the country.
-On March 3, 2012, there was an announcement that 22 stores distributed over 4 stories will be added.
+In 2005, a food court, which included the largest structural dome in the country, was constructed.
+On March 3, 2012, there was an announcement that 22 stores distributed over four stories would be added.

 Accidents

-Since the construction of the mall, there have been a few accidents that have resulted in casualties and deaths.

 Fire

 In February 2008, there was a fire on the third floor of the mall.
-The fire left three people injured: two having suffered smoke inhalation, and one sustaining cuts on the hand.
-The most damage was caused when the roof collapsed on one of the rooms in the movie theater.
+The fire left three people injured: two suffered smoke inhalation and one sustained cuts on their hand.
+The most damage was caused by a roof collapse in the movie theater.
 It was later discovered that the fire was caused by a short circuit.

 Bombing

-On 17 June 2017, a bomb exploded in a second-floor bathroom of the mall, killing three women and injuring about nine others.
+On June 17, 2017, a bomb exploded in a second-floor bathroom of the mall, killing three women and injuring about nine others.
 One of the victims was a 23-year-old French woman who had spent six months volunteering in Colombia.
 The other two killed were Colombians.
 Eight people from a leftist urban guerilla group called the "People's Revolutionary Movement" were arrested.